SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    The concurrency model in Swift is built on top of threads, but you don't interact with them directly.

+..
+XXX From Chuck:
+   Should we have a more explicit comparison between Swift concurrency and threads?
+   Things like "if you used threads to do X, do Y in Swift instead"?

 .. _Concurrency_AsyncFunc: